Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-We shall now describe a choice of local coordinates that is gluing-compatible and is continuous all over the moduli space.
-As the case of naive local coordinate induced from the hyperbolic metric, this choice of local coordinates is unique up to a phase ambiguity.
+\newl Putting together everything we have explained so far, we shall now describe a choice of local coordinates that is gluing-compatible.
+As in the case of naive local coordinates induced from the hyperbolic metric, this choice of local coordinates is unique up to a phase ambiguity.
 To specify the choice of local coordinates, let us introduce another infinitesimal parameter $\epsilon$.
 In order to define local coordinates in the 1PI region, we divide it into subregions.
 Let us denote the subregion in the 1PI region consists of surfaces with $m$ simple closed geodesics of length between $c_*$ and $(1+\epsilon)c_*$ by $\mathbf{R}_m$.
-For surfaces belong to the subregion $\mathbf{R}_0$, we choose the local coordinate around the $i^{th}$ puncture to be $e^{\frac{\pi^2}{c_*}}w_i$.
+For surfaces belong to the subregion $\mathbf{R}_0$, we choose the local coordinate around the $i$\textsuperscript{th} puncture to be $\exp{\left(\frac{\pi^2}{c_*}\right)}w_i$.
 In terms of $w_i$, the hyperbolic metric in the neighborhood of the puncture takes the following form